9 Tips to correctly setup your study chair and desk in your home office

 Adding colours in your study can improve productivity, creativity and your mood.
 Different colours elicit different responses.
 A higher intensity colour will have a stimulating effect, while a lower intensity colour is more soothing.

-Tip 9: Make the most of your space
+Tip 9: Make the most of your space with a suitable study desk & chair

 Simply searching “small home office ideas” will provide you with a range of articles on this topic.
 These will give you excellent and creative ways in which you can utilise those nooks and crannies and make the most of your space.
 Be creative and organised.

-For your study table, you can use a smaller, flip top or even a fold away desk and a small chair.
+For your study table, you can use a smaller flip top, or even a fold away desk and a small chair.
 To improve the utilisation of your workspace, consider using a document holder.